bigjohnson/FlirA20/README.md

 The rtp server port is selected on the menu.

 It use a proprietary client that start the image transmission owith some Flir socket server comamnd.

+I use it with an usb cvbs grabber and obs.

 I try to start it and recive video with ffmpeg and vlc without success.